 Final transcripts will not be available after grade processing begins at the end of the Spring semester and for about three weeks following Commencement.
 You may order transcripts before you leave campus and mark the box 'Send transcript after grades for this term have been recorded.'
 These will then be mailed out at the earliest possible opportunity.

 Winter break is a busy time for transcripts, so please be sure you order well ahead of time for graduate school or other applications.
 Again, transcripts cannot be issued until all grade processing for Fall courses has been completed.

 Whitman College no longer charges to process transcripts.
 Transcript order forms can be found in the Registrar's Office and online.
 It usually takes one to three business days to process a request.

-If you expect to complete your degree requirements at the end of the Fall semester, you will have had to participate in a Commencement ceremony or petition the Board of Review to have that requirement waived in order to receive your diploma.
+If you expect to complete your degree requirements at the end of the Fall semester, you will have had to participate in a Commencement ceremony or petition the Board of Review to have that requirement waived in order to receive your diploma in December.

 The diploma that you receive following your graduation from Whitman is unique.
 There are no copies on file at Whitman.
 Verification of your degree in a foreign country, e.g. Japan, may require your original diploma, in place of or in combination with a transcript, so keep it in a secure location.

 A new diploma may be ordered if you can verify that the original has been destroyed.
 However, replacements are generally produced only when diplomas are ordered for May and September graduates.
 See the 'Replacement Diplomas' section of our website for more information.